DoctorLai/Tron-FAQ/README.md

 # Tron Blockchain FAQs

 1. What will be the consumption token when users don't have enough bandwidth to make transfer transaction?
-> It will burn TRX to pay the fee,  one bandwidth = 140 SUN,   you can calculate based on this.
+> It will burn TRX to pay the fee,  one bandwidth = 420 SUN (previously was 140 SUN before [Proposal 51](https://tronscan.org/#/proposal/51)),   you can calculate based on this.
 1TRX = 1000000SUN.
 You can check this doc for more tech detail https://developers.tron.network/docs/resource-model

 2. Is there a config in tron full node which can allow only certain ip's or ip range to query http api?
 > This needs to be restricted in the nginx service.